cabal-club/cable/handshake.md

 Cable implementation.

 ### 1.3 Protocol overview
-A Cable Handshake is comprised of 3 phases, which, in a successful handshake, are progressed through in sequence:
+A Cable Handshake is comprised of 2 phases, which, in a successful handshake, are progressed through in sequence:

-1. Version Exchange
-2. Noise Handshake
+1. Noise Handshake
-3. Post-Handshake Operation
+2. Post-Handshake Operation

-At a high level, the (1) Version Exchange exists to ensure protocol version compatibility between both hosts.
-For hosts that are compatible, the (2) Noise handshake then allows the exchange of ephemeral public keys, used with Diffie-Hellman to produce a shared secret key for the session.
-That secret key, in the (3) Post-Handshake Operation phase, is used to encrypt/decrypt and authenticate all further outgoing and incoming Cable Wire Protocol messages.
+At a high level, the (1) Noise Handshake establishes a secure channel between hosts, which the (2) Post-Handshake Operation phase uses to send encrypted and authenticated further outgoing and incoming Cable Wire Protocol messages.

 A successful Cable Handshake will resemble the following exchange of *handshake messages*: